 How is toxic shock syndrome diagnosed?

-Ruling out similar illnesses (such as Rocky Mountain spotted fever) is critical in diagnosing TSS.
+Ruling out similar illnesses such as drug reactions or Rocky Mountain spotted fever is critical in diagnosing TSS.
 Tests you may need are:

 Blood and wound cultures.
 These tests find and identify microorganisms.